EVIDENCE-BASED, COST-EFFECTIVE MODEL

 - We help practitioners, policy, and decision-makers turn the evidence into better programs and policies.

-If we recruit hardcore street youth into the STYL program, provide CBT and counseling, socially reintegrate them, and provide cash transfer, youth will attend and participate in CBT, stop anti-social behaviors, practice reintegrating into communities, opening bank accounts and starting new businesses, we create safe communities for everyone. |
+If we recruit hardcore street youth into the STYL program, provide CBT and counseling, socially reintegrate them, and provide cash transfers, youth will attend and participate in CBT, stop anti-social behaviors, practice reintegrating into communities, open bank accounts, and start new businesses, we create safe communities for everyone.

 Scope

-We will adopt the STYL model anywhere there is youth crime and violence across Sub-Saharan Africa, as long as government and enough payers are willing to fund it.
+We will adopt the STYL model anywhere there is youth crime and violence across Sub-Saharan Africa, as long as the government and enough payers are willing to fund it.

 We hope to scale the STYL model to impact the lives of an additional 10,000 hardcore young men in Liberia in 5 years.